-This is an intermediate level course designed to improve the listening, speaking, reading, writing, and viewing skills of non-native speakers of English.
+This is an intermediate-level course designed to improve the listening, speaking, reading, writing, and viewing skills of non-native speakers of English.
 The course is designed to improve these skills to a proficiency level that would facilitate learning in mainstream classes.
 This course includes a study of vocabulary, grammar, reading strategies, and essay writing skills.
-Skills needed for the state mandated ESL WIDA ACCESS Exam will be addressed.
 Students will also receive reinforcement in content areas.
-Literature may include Seedfolks, House on Mango Street, The Big Wave, The Learning Tree, short stories, and various other texts.

-ESL III
+COURSE: ESL III